Health politics: Apolitical study of health and healthcare

 A key issue that health politics engages with is the apolitical nature of health within academia, health professions, and wider society.
-As an interdisciplinary area of study, it is seen as under-researched, with literature focusing on the social and cultural determinants of health at the lack of political ones.
+As an interdisciplinary area of study, it is seen as under-researched, with literature focusing on the social and cultural determinants of health at the expense of political ones.

 By integrating analysis on social power and politics within health and healthcare systems, a better understanding of barriers in health inequality and inequity can be gained.

 It critiques public health for professionalizing health and healthcare systems to an extent that it removes it from public engagement, depoliticizing it in the process.
 This then transfers power away from the public body and into the medical profession and industry such that they can 'determine what health is and, therefore, how political it is (or, more usually, is not)'.
 Combining political science with the study of public health, health politics aims to understand the unique interplay of politics within this policy domain to locate the politics of health.

 "Among professionals in public health, the political system is commonly viewed as a subway's third rail: avoid touching it, lest you get burned.
 Yet it is this third rail that provides power to the train, and achieving public health goals depends on a sustained, constructive engagement between public health and political systems."

 Here, public health's problems and issues are explicitly political, as the world's health bodies and organizations are supported by national governments — making their solutions equally political as well.
 "If public health is the field that diagnoses and strives to cure social ills, then understanding political causes and cures for health problems should be an intrinsic part of the field."